Code-Institute-Submissions/Second_milestone/README.md

 Once the wireframes were in place, the following visuals were introduced:

 - The base colors for the site are dark blue, bright red and white.
-These colors were selected based on the personal aesthetics and to make the site stand out from the crowd.
-The colors combination makes the application and its content memorable.
+These colors were selected to make the site stand out from the crowd and make the application and its content memorable.
 The limited number of colors makes the site clean and simple.
 - Typography is limited to one typeface only, that is 'Roboto'.
-It's a clean and modern sans serif typeface which makes the site readable on both small and larg devices.
+It's a clean and modern sans serif typeface which makes the site readable on both small and large devices.
-- The Google Maps API map is styled to reflect the overall design approach.
-The map features and elements like labels, roads, water, etc. are set to either minimal or no visibility in order to remove any distraction to the user.
-Furthermore a custom markers were added to the map that are styled accordingly to the site.
+- The map sourced from Google Maps API is styled to reflect the overall design approach.
+The map features and elements like labels, roads, water, etc. are either minimalized or removed in order to avoid any distraction to the user and make it clean.
+Furthermore, a custom markers were added to the map and styled accordingly to the site.

 ## Features